 Regardless of when the refund request is submitted, a full refund will not occur as an administrative fee will be charged to cover the cost of your child’s registration and release.
-Refunds will only be processed after the deadline date for refunds for both House League and Learn to Play (i.e. October 31, 2018) regardless of when the request for the refund is made.
+Refunds will only be processed after the deadline date for refunds for both House League and Learn to Play (i.e. August 31 and October 31, 2019, respectively) regardless of when the request for the refund is made.
 If a player is released after the relevant deadline at the discretion of the Knights, no refund will be made.

 The North York Knights offer LTP programs at three arenas:

 LTP programs at York Mills, St Mike’s and Pleasantview will begin on October 19, 2019.